 The Women’s Safety Charter is a new initiative that we've introduced to improve the safety for all women in the night-time economy.
 It's specifically aimed at employers with a female workforce, who are at work between 6pm and 6am and will enable organisations to prioritise the safety of women - both workers and customers - in Manchester’s thriving night-time economy.

 This is a practical guide to accompany a training programme - inviting Manchester businesses to take a zero-tolerance stance on the harassment of women.
 It is designed to encourage all Manchester employers to make a commitment and enable systemic change for prioritising safety of women in the workplace and for customers.
 This charter has been designed with the night-time economy in mind, but is beneficial to the entire 24-hour economy, including anyone who works in and enjoys the city at night.
 Find out what you can do to help by reading the toolkit.

 The charter pledge

-We are asking businesses to pledge their support to the following 7 commitments:
+Businesses pledge their support to the seven commitments:

 This Charter is inspired by the pledges created for the Mayor of London’s Women’s Night Safety Charter.